-Journalists have long been watched by the FBI.
-Here are a list of prominent journalists over the decades.
+Journalists and their periodicals have long been watched by the FBI.
+Here are a list of prominent journalists and different publications that have their own file folder within the FBI.

 |Sokolsky, George – [ 50 Pages, 3.62 MB ] – George Ephraim Sokolsky (1893–1962) was a weekly radio broadcaster for the National Association of Manufacturers and a columnist for The New York Herald Tribune, who later switched to The New York Sun and other Hearst newspapers.|